Universality of Pattern Formation: Analytics

-Our model is also amenable to analytical treatment.
+Our model is amenable to analytical treatment.
 Because $\chi$ enters quadratically in the action $S$, it can easily be integrated out, yielding a nonlocal effective action of the form

 This model has been extensively studied in the case $m_\chi = 0$; see, {\it e.g.} \cite{PhysRevE.66.066108} and references therein.
-The $m_\chi = 0$ is sometimes described in the condensed matter literature as ÒCoulomb frustratedÓ because the extra interaction acts against the ferromagnetic behavior of the $\phi^4$ model \cite{PhysRevE.66.066108,PhysRevLett.100.246402,ORTIX2009499}.
-However, our simulations show that the observed patterning behavior is not tied to the long-range nature of the Coulomb interaction.
+In the two-dimensional case, pattern formation with stripes and dots is known to occur.
+The $m_\chi = 0$ limit is sometimes described in the condensed matter literature as Coulomb frustrated because the extra interaction acts against the symmetry-breaking behavior of the $\phi^4$ model \cite{PhysRevE.66.066108,PhysRevLett.100.246402,ORTIX2009499}.
+However, our simulations show that the observed patterning behavior is not tied to the long-range nature of the Coulomb interaction, and also occurs for a Yukawa interaction, {\it i.e.}, when $m_{\chi} \ne 0$.

 We determine the value of the order parameter $\phi_0$ at tree level by minimizing the potential or equivalently by minimizing the effective potential associated with $S_{\text {eff}}$: